Requiem shark: Hunting strategies

 Requiem sharks are extraordinarily fast and effective hunters.
 Their elongated, torpedo-shaped bodies make them quick and agile swimmers, so they can easily attack any prey.
-They have a range of food sources depending on their location and species that includes bony fish, squids, octopuses, lobsters, turtles, marine mammals, seabird, other sharks and rays.
+Some species are continually active, while others are capable of resting motionless for extended periods on the bottom.
+They have a range of food sources depending on location and species, including bony fish, squid, octopus, lobster, turtles, marine mammals, seabirds, other sharks and rays; smaller species tend to select a narrow range of prey, but some very large species, especially the tiger shark (Galeocerdo cuvier), are virtually omnivorous.
 They are often considered the "garbage cans" of the seas because they will eat almost anything, even non-food items like trash.
 They are migratory hunters that follow their food source across entire oceans.
 They tend to be most active at night time, where their impressive eyesight can help them sneak up on unsuspecting prey.
+It is worth mentioning that the tiger shark, however, possibly belongs to the Galeocerdidae family.
 Most requiem sharks hunt alone, however some species like the whitetip reef sharks and lemon sharks are cooperative feeders and will hunt in packs through coordinated, timed attacks against their prey.
+Some of the species have been shown to give specialized displays when confronted by divers or other sharks, which may be indicative of aggressive or defensive threat.

 Classification

-The 60 species of requiem shark are grouped into 12 genera:
+The 60 species of requiem shark are grouped into 11 genera: